fuse-box/fuse-box/docs/faq.md

 ## Bundling

+### It says that "default" is undefined, why is that?

+When babel introduced ES2015 Modules => CommonJS, the spec wasn't completed.
+However, everyone was using it.
+The spec came along and stipulated that you cannot request a default `import (ie. import Foo from 'x')` from a module that doesn't have one.

+Instead, you must do `import * as Foo from 'x'`

 ### Why aren't my node modules transpiled?

 Because FuseBox does not transpile them.
 But you can easily do that by setting up the BabelPlugin like so: